 We have the capability of doing it, as I've been pointing out.

-Um, you know, we keep hearing now what's happening is the media mob, they just dismiss it or they won't even allow a case to be made and let the American people decide for themselves.
+You know, we keep hearing now what's happening is the media mob, they just dismiss it or they won't even allow a case to be made and let the American people decide for themselves.

-Well, there's a morning consult, Politico poll out today.
+Well, there's a morning consult politico poll out today.

 If you're still a poll believer in anything, I might actually tend to believe this poll.